 With so many blogs and media sites out there, people are unlikely to stumble across your content without you putting some effort into making it easy to find.
 Obviously, SEO is part of that equation – when people can find your content in the search engines, that’s one of the best way to drive new views to your website.
 But for most websites, obtaining links and search engine rankings will only come after you put some effort into helping your first readers find your content.

-For each piece you publish, plan a strategy for getting it in front of people.
+For each high-quality content piece you publish, plan a strategy for getting it in front of people.
 That could include sharing it on social media, sending the link to people you expect would be interested in it, posting it in relevant forums, or even using paid promotion on Google or social media sites to boost its reach.
 The newer your blog is, the harder it will be to get your first followers, so expect to spend some time (and possibly money) working to get your content seen.
 Nobody can link to your awesome posts until they know they exist.